commonsense/conceptnet-numberbatch/README.md

 Here is [a paper we wrote about the previous version](https://arxiv.org/pdf/1604.01692v1.pdf) in early 2016.

-The code and paper were created as a research project of [Luminoso Technologies, Inc.][luminoso], by Rob Speer and Joshua Chin.
+The code and paper were created as a research project of [Luminoso Technologies, Inc.][luminoso], by Robyn Speer and Joshua Chin.

 ## License and attribution